Multiple positive solutions to a perturbed Gelfand problem involving mixed local-nonlocal operators and singular nonlinearity: Introduction

+The problem described in equation \eqref{perturbed_Gelfand}, along with its various generalizations, has been the focus of a long-standing and rich line of research at the intersection of mathematical analysis and physical modeling -- see, for instance, \cite{bratu1914equations}, \cite{parks1961criticality}, \cite{gelfand1963}, \cite{joseph1972}, \cite{parter1974}, \cite{sattinger1975nonlinear}, \cite{tam1979}, \cite{dancer1980}, \cite{brown1981s}, \cite{du2001conjecture}, \cite{ramaswamy2004multiple}, \cite{hung2011jde}, \cite{huang2015bifurcation}, \cite{huang2016one}, and the references therein.
+Despite this substantial progress made over the years, the study of Gelfand-type problems continues to evolve, reflecting its enduring theoretical significance and practical importance.
+In more recent years, such problems have been extended in several directions, including the replacement of the Laplacian with nonlinear and nonlocal operators and the incorporation of singular terms.
+We refer to \cite{wang2008p}, \cite{rosoton2014fractional}, \cite{charro2023infinity}, \cite{huang2025minkowski}, \cite{molino2016singular} and \cite{molino2025random} among others, for relevant developments in these directions.
+Motivated by this dual perspective, the present work considers a perturbed Gelfand-type equation driven by a mixed local-nonlocal operator, and involves a possibly singular nonlinearity of the form $\frac{f(u)}{u^{\beta}}$ with $0\leq \beta<1$.
+This combination gives rise to new analytical challenges to establish the existence and multiplicity of positive solutions to \eqref{P_lambda}.

-In this study, we address a three-solution theorem for \eqref{P_lambda}, a result that is well-explored for local operators.
-The initial studies of \cite{brown1981s} and \cite{ramaswamy2004multiple} established the existence of three positive solutions for equations of the following type:
+From a purely mathematical standpoint, the study of multiplicity results for nonlinear elliptic equations with singularities has a rich history, particularly in the case of local operators.
+Initial studies by \cite{brown1981s} and \cite{ramaswamy2004multiple} established the existence of three positive solutions for equations of the following type:

 where $f$ is a non-decreasing $C^1$-function on $[0,\infty)$ that is $p$-sublinear at infinity and satisfies $f(0)>0$.
-Subsequent works, such as \cite{dhanya2015three} and \cite{ko2011multiplicity}, investigated similar problems involving singular non-linearities, that is, replacing the right-hand side of the above equation with $\la \frac{f(u)}{u^{\ba}}$ for some $\ba\in(0,1)$.
+In subsequent works, such as \cite{dhanya2015three} and \cite{ko2011multiplicity}, these results were extended to similar problems involving singular nonlinearities, that is, replacing the right-hand side of the above equation with $\la \frac{f(u)}{u^{\ba}}$ for some $\ba\in(0,1)$.
 More recently, multiplicity results for non-homogeneous operators (\cite{acharya2021existence}, \cite{arora2021multiplicity}) and Schr\"odinger operators with $L^{\infty}$-potentials \cite{ko2024multiplicity} have also been established.
-For mixed operators, while several works have explored the existence and multiplicity (specifically, the existence of two solutions) results, see \cite{garain2022mixed}, \cite{arora2023combined}, \cite{garain2023class}, \cite{biroud2023mixed}, \cite{su2024multiple} and \cite{biagi2024multiplicity} among others, a three-solution theorem remains less explored in the nonlocal and mixed settings.
-In \cite{giacomoni2019existence}, Giacomoni, Tuhina and Sreenadh proved the existence of three positive solutions for equations involving the fractional Laplacian.
-However, their approach relies significantly on the linearity of the operator and suitable estimates on the associated Green's function, limiting its adaptability to non-linear operators.

-In this article, we extend the study to the mixed local-nonlocal framework.
-We impose the following conditions on the non-linearity $f$: \begin{itemize} \item[(f1)] the function $f \in C^1 \big([0,\infty)\big)$ with $f(0)>0$,